blakedownward/aero_loop/README.md

 ### 1. Annotator (`services/annotator/`)
 - Annotates WAV clips by batch, saving labels to `annotations.json` per batch and marking completion via `.processed`.
-- Displays filename, waveform, and an audio player; supports range selection and flags.
+- Displays filename, waveform, and an audio player; supports range selection and flags (marking a sample with a Flag will essentially drop the sample from the dataset).

 **Quick Start**
 - **Recommended**: Use `run_annotator.bat` or `run_annotator.sh` (see Quick Start section above)